lightstep/lightstep-tracer-javascript/doc/cookbook.md

 This is usually a very easy way to create cross-service traces in a system that is already maintaining a request ID or transaction ID.

+Join tags will regardless of platform, making this a trivial way to initially connect spans across services without having to modify communication protocols, inter-service APIs, or even the programming language of the platform in question.

 *Note: the "join:" prefix is a LightStep-specific feature and is not part of the OpenTracing specification.*

 ```javascript